-'relevant to current or future practice'
+Your CPD should be 'relevant to current or future practice'

-Your CPD should be relevant to your practice.
+Your CPD should be relevant to the way that you practice your profession.
 This means that the CPD you undertake may be very different from that which your colleagues undertake in different contexts.